anis/wedding/README.md

 * run `npm install`

 Well guess what?
 That's it!
 You can now run the file `public/index.php` and enjoy the wedding planning.

+# Development
+If you want to contribute, or tweak the code a little bit, please note a "debug" mode is available for the JavaScript.
+Simply run `gulp build --debug` to avoid uglifying the JavaScript code.